top of page

 What Is GERD?

-Gastroesophageal reflux disease or GERD, is a chronic digestive disorder that occurs when stomach contents, which includes the acidic digestive juices, backs up from the stomach via the LES into the esophagus resulting in heartburn or acid indigestion.
+Gastroesophageal reflux disease, or GERD, is a chronic digestive disorder that occurs when stomach contents (which includes acidic digestive juices) back up from the stomach via the LES into the esophagus resulting in heartburn or acid indigestion.
 This occurs when the LES is weak or relaxes when it should not.
-Interestingly, an acidic environment triggers the closure of the LES, so in some cases, acid reflux occurs when there is incidence of hypochlorhydria!
+Interestingly, an acidic environment triggers the closure of the LES, so in some cases, acid reflux occurs when there is the incidence of hypochlorhydria.
 While it is common for people to experience acid reflux and heartburn once in a while, having symptoms that affect your daily life or occur at least twice each week could be a sign of GERD.

-Having extra weight and fat on our body, especially in the abdominal region, can increase the pressure on our stomach causing the LES to open and cause reflux.
+Having extra weight and fat, especially in the abdominal region, can increase the pressure on our stomach causing the LES to open and cause reflux.
 This can also make our bodies less efficient at emptying the stomach contents into our small intestine.

 Pregnancy